Trader profile articles

 Long-form trader profiles — career arcs, championship runs, and the people behind the names in the Hall of Fame.

-A mechanical engineer from Milan, a Mensa member, four wins of the World Cup Trading Championships across 2008-2012 — and the only person to win the championship four times on real money.
-Andrea Unger's career is the canonical case for systematic, engineer-built trading.
+A mechanical engineer from Milan, Mensa member, four wins of the World Cup Trading Championships across 2008-2012 — the canonical case for systematic, engineer-built trading.

 David Ryan — three U.S. Investing Championship wins in a row